 We rely on the efficient and uninterrupted operation of a large and complex information technology infrastructure to link our global business.
 Like other information technology systems, ours is susceptible to a number of risks including, but not limited to, damage or interruptions resulting from obsolescence, natural disasters, power failures, human error, viruses, social engineering, phishing, ransomware or other malicious attacks and data security breaches.
 We upgrade and install new systems, which, if installed or programmed incorrectly or on a delayed timeframe, could cause delays or cancellations of customer orders, impede the manufacture or shipment of products, or disrupt the processing of transactions.
-For example, we have invested in information technology to upgrade the systems in both our LGM North America business and RBIS segment to drive business efficiency and supply chain productivity.
-Processes affected by these implementations included, among other things, order management, pricing, shipping, purchasing, general accounting and planning.
+For example, we have invested in information technology to upgrade the systems in both our LGM North America business and RBIS reportable segment to drive efficiency and supply chain productivity.
+Processes affected by these implementations included, among other things, order management, pricing, shipping, purchasing, supply chain and financial reporting.
+In 2020, we made structural changes to our IT organization to drive efficiencies, implement new ways of working, and improve our agility, among other things.
 We have implemented measures to mitigate our risk related to system and network disruptions, but if a disruption were to occur, we could incur significant losses and remediation costs that could have a material adverse effect on our business.
-Additionally, we rely on services provided by third-party vendors for certain information technology processes, which makes our operations vulnerable to a failure by any one of these vendors to perform adequately or maintain effective internal controls.
+Additionally, we rely on services provided by third-party vendors for certain information technology processes - including system infrastructure management, application management, and software as service - which makes our operations vulnerable to a failure by any one of these vendors to perform adequately or maintain effective internal controls.